 3. Invest in Adjustable Lighting Equipment:

 Opt for adjustable LED lights with variable color temperature and intensity settings.
 This allows you to match the lighting to your environment and create the desired mood for your performance.
-Since your natural lighting from the window will diminish at night, opt for lamps that have multiple settings and a ring light with a dimmer switch.
+Since your natural lighting from the window will diminish at night, opt for lamps that have multiple settings and a ring light with a dimmer switch for the perfect glow.

 4. Control Your Background Lighting:

 Ensure that your background isn't overly bright or distracting.
-Use backlighting or accent lights to highlight the background elements without stealing the show from you.
-More importantly, if your back lighting is too bright, it will cast creepy shadows onto your face.
+Use backlighting or accent lights to highlight the background elements without stealing the spotlight.
+If your back lighting is too bright, it could cast creepy shadows onto your face.
 Remember how you look when you hold a flashlight underneath your chin?
 Yikes!

 5. Experiment with Lighting Angles:

 Test different lighting angles to find the most flattering one for your face and setup.
-Generally, a slightly angled light source (about 45 degrees) positioned slightly above your eye level works well to minimize shadows.
+A slightly angled light source positioned about 45 degrees above your eye level, works well to minimize unflattering shadows.

 DON'Ts: